yeashire/portfolio_project_1_/README.md

     - The navigation bar is responsive:

-        * On tablets: navigation bar is displayed in column style
+        * On tablets: navigation bar is displayed in the column style
         ![NavBar tablets](documentation/navbar_tablets.png)

-        * On mobile devices: navigation bar is displayed in column style
+        * On mobile devices: navigation bar is displayed in the column style

           ![NavBar mobile](documentation/navbar_mobile.png)